A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: Abstract

 \section{Abstract}

 We propose a data structure in $d$-dimensional hyperbolic space that can be considered a natural counterpart to quadtrees in Euclidean spaces.
 Based on this data structure we propose a so-called L-order for hyperbolic point sets, which is an extension of the Z-order defined in Euclidean spaces.

-We demonstrate the usefulness of our hyperbolic quadtree data structure by giving an algorithm for constant-approximate closest pair and dynamic constant-approximate nearest neighbours in hyperbolic space of constant dimension $d$.
+Using these quadtrees and the L-order we build geometric spanners.
+Near-linear size $(1+\eps)$-spanners do not exist in hyperbolic spaces, but we are able to create a Steiner spanner that achieves a spanning ratio of $1+\eps$ with $\mathcal O_{d,\eps}(n)$ edges, using a simple construction that can be maintained dynamically.
+As a corollary we also get a $(2+\eps)$-spanner (in the classical sense) of the same size, where the spanning ratio $2+\eps$ is almost optimal among spanners of subquadratic size.

+Finally, we show that our Steiner spanner directly provides a solution to the approximate nearest neighbour problem: given a point set $P$ in $d$-dimensional hyperbolic space we build the data structure in $\mathcal O_{d,\eps}(n\log n)$ time, using $\mathcal O_{d,\eps}(n)$ space.
+Then for any query point $q$ we can find a point $p\in P$ that is at most $1+\eps$ times farther from $q$ than its nearest neighbour in $P$ in $\mathcal O_{d,\eps}(\log n)$ time.
+Moreover, the data structure is dynamic and can handle point insertions and deletions with update time $\mathcal O_{d,\eps}(\log n)$.